TiBillet/Fedow/README.md

 ## Presentation (EN)

-[FLOSS Tool](https://fr.wikipedia.org/wiki/Free/Libre_Open_Source_Software) for the creation and management of a grouping of local, complementary and citizen currencies (MLCC) within a federated network, _Fedow_ has been designed to connect different TiBillet point-of-sale servers so that they can share the cashless payment cards of their respective users.
+[Free and open source software](https://fr.wikipedia.org/wiki/Free/Libre_Open_Source_Software) for cashless payment, creation and management of a grouping of local, complementary and citizen currencies (MLCC) within a federated network.

+_Fedow_ has been designed to connect different [TiBillet/LaBoutik](https://tibillet.org) point-of-sale servers for a place federation.

+They can share the cashless payment and membership cards of their respective users in a open and secure network.

 _Fedow_ integrates with [https://tibillet.org tools](https://tibillet.org), it enables the use of dematerialised wallets (